BTCElectrician/ohmni-oracle-v3/docs/november-25/week-1/ai-search-index-integration-11-07-25.md

 ## 8\) `tools/schedule_postpass/upsert_index.py`

 Pass the new `templates.jsonl` file to the uploader so templates land in the same index.
-We also add a `--mode incremental` switch so foreman-only updates can skip the destructive index recreate.
+We also add a `--mode incremental` switch so foreman-only updates can skip the destructive index recreate and automatically push the synonym map from `synonyms.seed.json`.

 ```python
 #!/usr/bin/env python3